nhoizey/nicolas-hoizey.com/_posts/2015/02/18-viewport-height-is-taller-than-the-visible-part-of-the-document-in-some-mobile-browsers/2015-02-18-viewport-height-is-taller-than-the-visible-part-of-the-document-in-some-mobile-browsers.md

 Here is a visual demonstration, from [two](https://twitter.com/borisschapira/status/615981753002557440) [screenshots](https://twitter.com/borisschapira/status/615981790113714176) he gave me:

-{% cloudinary android-chrome-before-after-scroll.png caption="The font-size increases when the user scrolls" %}
+{% cloudinary onehalf android-chrome-before-after-scroll.png caption="The font-size increases when the user scrolls" %}

 Boris uses a [OnePlus One](https://oneplus.net/one) running Android 5.0.2 and Chrome 43.0.2357.93.